Understanding Database Normalization

 The Importance of Database Normalization for Scalability and Data Integrity

-Understanding Physical Data Modeling: A Foundation for Database Design
+Data Normalization Techniques for Efficient Database Design